ohnmarsoe-git/quiz-app/README.md

 - User Account: Users can create accounts to track their progress and compete with others.
 - Socail Login: User can easily create accounts with Socail Login (Google, Github)
-- User Account Setting: Users can create new password and chnage informaition.
+- User Account Setting: Users can create new password and change informaition.
 - Quiz selection: Users can browse and select quizzes from a variety of topics.
 - Quiz timer: Some quizzes may include a timer to challenge users to complete the quiz in a certain amount of time.
 - Scoring and feedback: The app will provide users with their score and feedback on their answers.